Autumn Colours of Japan | Sisterhood Womens Travel

 Kyoto (B,L,D)

-We then continue to the Arashiyama district for lunch, an area reminiscent of feudal era Japanese films.
+We then continue to the Arashiyama district for lunch, an area reminiscent of feudal-era Japanese films.
 We'll then enjoy a fun Kimono fitting experience as befitting the theme of the region.

 Dinner at a local restaurant tonight.

-Overnight - Hotel Monterey Kyoto (or similar)
+Overnight - Cross Hotel, Kyoto (or similar)

 Day 10 - Monday 1 December 2025